-National companies can expect to lose the most surplus in a stagflation scenario, resulting in a year-end return of surplus of 12.3%, while Southern quadrant companies only lose 11.8%, the best performance of any regional group.
+National companies can expect to lose the most surplus in a stagflation scenario, resulting in a year-end return of surplus of -12.3%, while Southern quadrant companies only lose 11.8%, the best performance of any regional group, ending with -5.5% return on surplus.
+Commercial lines are more sensitive than personal lines to the stagflation scenario.
+On the commercial side, general liability has the largest drop of surplus, dropping by 23.2 percentage points.
+Personal lines are expected to drop 17.6% of surplus growth in aggregate.